- For Teachers

 All told, we did very well. ('All told' connects information that has already been given to produce a final conclusion that connects everything.
 In both examples it is possible to remove the conjunct without making the sentence ungrammatical.)

-Browse the following links to other content related to 'Conjuncts' from the 'Conjunctions' grammar category:
+Browse the following links to other content related to the term 'Conjuncts' from the 'General' vocabulary category: